hypergonial/hikari-miru/docs/source/guides/editing_items.rst

             for item in self.children:
                 item.disabled = True # Disable all items attached to the view await ctx.edit_response(components=view)
+            view.stop()

     ...

-Using the above view code should generate a button, that when clicked, changes it's label to a random number between 0 and 100.
+Using the above view code should generate a button, that when clicked, increments it's counter shown on the label.
-The second button iterates through all items attached to the view and disables them.
+The second button iterates through all items attached to the view and disables them, then stops the view.